 Therefore your organisation should be identifying the potential risk of the UK leaving the EU and taking action now.
 DPAS are able to advise businesses if you have specific concerns.

 DPA/ GDPR shook up the marketing industry due to its need to work in conjunction with PECR regulations.
 Most businesses, unless able to rely on exemptions such as a ‘soft opt-in’, undertook a consent exercise to market to their customers electronically.
 This results in significant cuts to the amount of marketing that is sent.
 It has also arguably means that those who recieve the material are more likely to be interested and actively engaging.
 Further changes are likely in 2019, with the still to be agreed Electronic Privacy Regulation (ePR).
 DPAS will update you on this when there is more clarity on how ePR will affect your business.
 The main take aways for now are that ePR is likely to be broader in scope than PECR, and will have the same penalties applicable as GDPR does.

 With the new year, there are not just big commercial and legal changes on the horizon.
 DPAS are excited to be expanding our business out of London and the West Country, with new contracts starting in the North and in the Midlands.

 Over the Christmas period we have developed new ROPA tools, which include increasingly relevant information and ISO27001 security elements with improved accuracy and reporting functions.

 We have been working hard on our new website which aims to bring you more relevant content and updates about what’s happening in the Data Protection world.
 You can also book onto our new training courses via the new website.

-Our training courses are all now CPD accredited and we are running the following courses at our offices in Exeter during Feb, March and April:
+Our training courses are all CPD accredited and the following courses are taking place at our offices in Exeter during Feb, March and April:

 Wishing you all a Happy New Year and a successful 2019!